Divine Oladipo

 Divine Oladipo (born 5 October 1998) is a United States–based English international athlete.
 She has represented England at the Commonwealth Games.

 Biography

-Oladipo was educated at Bexley Grammar School, the University of Connecticut and Ohio State University.
+Oladipo was educated at Bexley Grammar School.
+She competed foe the University of Connecticut, Ohio State University, and Vanderbilt University in the NCAA.
 She has won two bronze medals in the discus at the 2019 British Athletics Championships and the 2021 British Athletics Championships.

 In 2022, she was selected for the women's shot put and the women's discus throw events at the 2022 Commonwealth Games in Birmingham.

 Oladipo became a British discus throw champion in 2024, after winning the gold medal at the 2024 British Athletics Championships, held in Manchester, with a throw of 54.78 metres.